 Season Summary: 1992

-The early stages of the Grand Final against Sandringham at Princes Park indicated an even game, but by quarter-time the Zebras had opened up a three-goal lead.
-At half-time Sandringham had extended this advantage to 43 points and, by early in the third term, had a buffer of more than 60 points.
+The early stages of the Grand Final against Sandringham, played before a crowd of 21,000 at Princes Park on a warm day, indicated an even game but by quarter-time the Zebras had opened up a three-goal lead after ruckman Steve Venner limped from the field injured early in the game.
+At half-time Sandringham had extended this advantage to 43 points and, by early in the third term, had a lead of more than 60 points.
 Williamstown rallied to outscore the Zebras for the rest of the game, but it made little difference to the outcome.
-Sandy triumphed 19.16 to 13.8, which by coincidence was a margin of 44 points - the difference between the two sides when the 'Town won the opening game of the season.
-Howlett, Williams, Ackerly, Mitchell, Gould and O'Connor were best for the Seagulls.
+Sandy triumphed 19.16.130 to 13.8.86, with Ghazi and David Dwyer each booting three goals for the defeated Seagulls.
+Howlett, Williams, Ackerly, Mitchell, Gould and O'Connor were best for 'Town.

 Williamstown's 1992 Grand Final team was:

 Half Backs: Brett Gould Andrew Howlett Brett McTaggart (c.)